qh96/tacocat/README.md

 I use is `Node 12.18` and `npm 6.14`.

 To display the website, run `npm start`.
 Then visit `localhost:3000` as default.
-To run the scraper, simply run `node crawler.js`, and wait for 2 minutes until page reloading.
+To run the scraper, simply run `node linkedin-crawler.js` and `node indeed-crawler.js`, and wait for 2 minutes until page reloading.

 ## Work in Progress